-Iron deficiency occurs when the body doesn’t have enough of the mineral iron.
-This leads to abnormally low levels of red blood cells.
+Iron deficiency occurs when your body doesn’t have enough of the mineral iron.

-That’s because iron is needed to make hemoglobin, a protein in red blood cells that enables them to carry oxygen around the body.
+Your body needs iron to make hemoglobin, a protein in red blood cells that enables them to carry oxygen around the body.

-If your body doesn’t have enough hemoglobin, your tissues and muscles won’t get enough oxygen and be able to work effectively.
+If your body doesn’t have enough hemoglobin, your tissues and muscles won’t get enough oxygen to be able to work effectively.
 This leads to a condition called anemia.

-Whatever the cause, iron deficiency can result in unpleasant symptoms that can affect your quality of life.
-These include poor health, concentration and work productivity (
+Iron deficiency can result in symptoms that can affect your quality of life.
+These include shortness of breath, tiredness, and reduced concentration (

 In some cases, people experience no symptoms.